robotec-ua/robotec_mrcnn/README.md

 ```
 2. Set up your environment
         To do this, you should prepare your ROS package for camera and write the proper topics' names and parameters in the detection launchfile.
-For example, you should change `~class_names` and `~model_path` to use your own weights, and `~input` to the name of the topic where you are going to publish the messages.
+For example, you should change `~class_names` and `~model_path` to use your own weights, and `~input` to the name of the topic where you are going to publish the messages in the detection.launch and also you should change input/output topics inside of filtering.lauch.

 3. Run mask_rcnn node
       ~~~bash